-Procedure.
-Students should first discuss issues with their current thesis mentor in an attempt to resolve any concerns or problems.
-If the student feels issues are insurmountable, they are encouraged to request guidance from the Chair of the Graduate Advising Committee, Program Director, and Associate Director.
-If the student still wishes to switch advisors, the student should speak with a potential advisor whose research interests are in line with their interests, who is willing to serve as the student's advisor, and who has funding to support the student.
-If the student finds another faculty member willing to serve as his or her advisor, the student should submit a written petition to the Program Director for approval to switch advisors.
+Procedure for requesting a change in advisor.
+If considering a change in advisors, students should first schedule a conversation with the SSPB Director to request guidance.
+Students will typically be advised to discuss any concerns or issues with their current thesis advisor in an attempt to resolve those issues.
+If this does not lead to a satisfactory outcome, then the student will need to work with the program to find a new thesis advisor.
+This will involve speaking to potential advisors whose research interests are in line with their interests, who is willing to serve as the student's advisor, and who has funding to support the student.
+If the student finds another faculty member willing to serve as their advisor, then the student should submit a written petition to the Program Director for approval to switch advisors.
 This petition must have the endorsement of the new advisor.
-The Program Director will consider petitions on a case-by-case basis.
-Students may not initiate the process to change advisor, during their tenure as a student.
+The Director will consider petitions on a case-by-case basis.
+Students may not initiate the process to change advisors more than twice nor have a total of more than three advisors, including their initial advisor, during their time in the program.